zeebe-io/zeebe-cluster-testbench/docs/developer-handbook.md

   - Dev stage - any branch can be deployed when requested.
 This is done by setting the corresponding build parameter in Jenkins.
 Please coordinate with your colleagues as there is only one dev stage and each deploy will override it.
-  - Prod stage - commits to develop and stable branches are automatically deployed to the prod stage.
+  - Prod stage - commits to main and stable branches are automatically deployed to the prod stage.
     Other branches are ignored.
-- If the develop build fails, the slack channel `#zeebe-testbench-ci` (on Camunda slack) will be notified (this often happens if the changes break the deploy process as the deploy steps are only executed for develop)
+- If the main build fails, the slack channel `#zeebe-testbench-ci` (on Camunda slack) will be notified (this often happens if the changes break the deploy process as the deploy steps are only executed for main)
 - Secrets are stored in Vault and also deployed automatically

 ### Dev Stage